top of page

 15 hours free childcare

-All children in England get 570 free hours per year.
+All children aged 3 and 4 in England and some aged 2, can get 570 free hours per year.
 It’s usually taken as 15 hours a week for 38 weeks of the year.
 You can get it from the term after your child’s 2nd birthday (if eligible) or 3rd birthday (universal).

 30 hours free childcare